Refer yourself or another person to Adult Social Care

 using the toilet

-You can visit our support at home service directory where you will find details of organisations that offer these type of services, and other services that will help you live independently.
+You can visit our support at home service directory.
+Here you will find details of organisations that may help you live independently.

 If you are worried about yours or someone else’s mental health, you should contact your GP or call NHS Direct.